twincharged/atomic_arrays/README.md

 #     <#Blog id: 74, body: "This is my third blog!">
 #    ]
 ```
-This method is extremely performant, especially with large tables, because it uses a subquery to grab all of the user's `blog_ids` then immediately `unnests` the ids `IN` the primary ids of the `blogs` table.
+This method is extremely performant, especially with large tables because it uses a subquery to grab all of the user's `blog_ids` then immediately `unnests` the ids `IN` the primary id key of the `blogs` table.
 The subquery that this method employs has nearly zero overhead on performance.
-The power of this method really shows itself with (`many->many`) relationships.
+The power of this method really reveals itself with (`many->many`) relationships.
 For instance, let's say each `Blog` has many authors and each `User` authors many blogs.
 Instead of having a `blog_users` join table, you can potentially just store all of the blogs' `user_ids` in one of its columns and the users' `blog_ids` on one of their columns.
 Then you could relate them by using `atomic_relate`.

 While denormalizing using arrays may sound like an excellent performance prospect, there are a couple downsides.
-For instance, with the aformentioned (`many->many`) relationship, you will not be able to store any other attributes normally associated with a join table, such as an `updated_at` timestamp.
-Another downside is that arrays are much harder to query, even with a GIN index.
-Also, it should also be noted that PostgreSQL still lacks many features involving arrays, including foreign ids.
+For instance, with the aformentioned (`many->many`) relationship, you will not be able to store any other columns normally associated with a join table, such as an `updated_at` timestamp.
+Another downside is that arrays are much harder to query than a join table, even with a GIN index.
+It should also be noted that PostgreSQL still lacks many features involving arrays, including foreign ids.
 Arrays should NOT be seen as a direct replacement for (`x->many`) tables/keys, but rather a very performant solution if your database NEEDS to be denormalized.

 ## Expound on this gem's assistance with atomicity.